Logo

 Sylvester Stallone in turn filed a police report regarding her lying on an official document.

-Sylvester Stallone was raised a devout Catholic, but stopped going to church as his acting career progressed.
+Sylvester Stallone was baptized and raised a devout Catholic but stopped going to church as his acting career progressed.

-Sylvester Stallone stated that before, in Hollywood, temptation abounded and he had "lost his way", but later put things "in God's hands".
+Sylvester Stallone stated that he spent much of his previous time in Hollywood "losing his way" because temptation abounded, but later put things "in God's hands".

 Sylvester Stallone has supported several Republican politicians, but does not identify as a member of the Republican Party.

-Sylvester Stallone has donated to the Democratic National Committee and to Democrats Joe Biden and Chris Dodd.
+Sylvester Stallone has donated to the Democratic National Committee and to Democrats such as Joe Biden and Chris Dodd.

 In 2008, Sylvester Stallone endorsed John McCain for that year's presidential election.